Hoka Clifton 8 Review Analysis (2022)

 The Hoka Clifton 8 is lighter than the Hoka Elevon 2 (36 g/1.3 oz less) with a slightly lower stack (29 mm heel stack height vs. 32 mm for the Elevon).
 Both shoes offer soft cushioning, but the Clifton’s has the advantage of being more springy, which is better suited if you intend to do speed workouts.
 Secondly, the C8’s upper is ample, which is better suited for runners with wide feet but can be tricky for thin-footed runners.
 In contrast, the E2 is relatively narrow.
 So we recommend the Hoka Clifton 8 if you’re not sure which shoe to choose.

 Brooks Ghost 14

-The Ghost is very similar (stack, feel, and ride) but with one important difference.
+The Ghost is similar (stack, feel, and ride) but has one important difference.
 Check out our analysis.

 Frequently Asked Questions (FAQs)

 This model fits true to size.
 However, note that the upper is a bit loose, which can be more complicated to adjust if you have thin feet.
 So, ideally, try it on.

 Yes, this is a neutral running shoe.
 Thus, it’s for all runners independently from your type of pronation.
 However, some testers note that the shoe is not as stable as they would like it to be, which can be a problem for people who need stability.
 If so, the Hoka Mach 4 is a good alternative.

 This model should be suitable for all body types with their thick (29 mm heel stack height) and comfortable sole.
 Note that the cushioning is soft, while many heavy runners prefer to have more structure, which generally means firmer cushioning.
 It’s best to try it if you’re not sure.